kentamaeda1111/gemma2_test/README.md

 # Japanese-Speaking Socratic Gemma

 ## Supplementary Repository for Kaggle Competition
-This repository provides comprehensive implementation details and additional resources for the [Japanese-Speaking Socratic Gemma](https://www.kaggle.com/code/kentamaeda/japanese-speaking-socratic-gemma) Kaggle notebook.
-While the Kaggle notebook demonstrates the core inference functionality, this repository contains the complete codebase including dialogue generation, quality assessment, and training components.
+This repository provides the complete pipeline and resources necessary to replicate the model training process behind [Japanese-Speaking Socratic Gemma](https://www.kaggle.com/code/kentamaeda/japanese-speaking-socratic-gemma), our Kaggle notebook submission to the [Google - Unlock Global Communication with Gemma](https://www.kaggle.com/competitions/gemma-language-tuning) competition.
+While the Kaggle notebook only includes the inference code, this repository contains the full end-to-end training pipeline to enable complete model reproduction, including implementations of dialogue generation, quality assessment, data preparation, and model training.

-Note: This repository is shared under the MIT License for reference purposes and is not actively maintained.
+Note: The repository is shared under the MIT License for reference purposes.
+While we may occasionally update it to address necessary fixes in the Kaggle notebook, it is not actively maintained.

-### Development Pipeline
-Our project implements a five-stage pipeline to create a Japanese-speaking Socratic dialogue model using Gemma-2b:

-1. **Dialogue Generation**: Automated creation of Socratic dialogues using Claude API
-2. **Quality Assessment**: Evaluation of generated dialogues for Socratic method adherence
-3. **Data Preparation**: Processing of approved dialogues into training format
-4. **Model Training**: Fine-tuning of Gemma-2b with processed dialogues
-5. **Model Inference**: Deployment of trained model for interactive dialogue

-## Complete Implementation Details
+## Repository Overview

 ### Repository Structure
 ```
 project_root/
 ├── src/                      # Source code for all pipeline components